himorin/docsrv/00Readme.txt

 * To 0.5.3 from prior

-Three tables added: 'attr_path', 'attr_doc', 'attr_file'.
+One table added: 'attribute'.
-These tables should be created by hand. (refer common.sql for schema)
+This table should be created by hand. (refer common.sql for schema) One disp_skin added: 'table.attribute' (refer docsrv_config.sql for data)